madhug-nadig/articles/_posts/2017-11-04-understanding-genetic-algorithms-and-with-an-example-machine-learning.md

 ---
 layout: post
-title: "Understanding Genetic Algorithms and implementing it using a Python library"
+title: "Understanding Genetic Algorithms using an example"
 date: 2017-11-04 09:23:00 +0530
 description: Genetic algorithms are a class of machine learning algorithms which approximate the process of natural selection seen in nature.
 Genetic algorithms belong to a larger set Evolutionary algorithms, which take Charles Darwin's evolution theory as the center piece.
 Genetic algorithms are widely used to for solving variety of optimization algorithms in many different domains.
 categories: Machine-Learning